leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: macularhole-condition-retina
 - What is a macular hole and what are the symptoms?
+- What is Macular hole
+- Why is there a hole in the centre of my eye
+- Can Macular Hole affect my vision
+- What will I see if I have Macular hole
 - What is a macular hole?
 - Why did I get a hole in my macula?
 - What will I see if I have a macular hole?